tyseer2335/forecast-ai/README.md

    - **Types**:
       - **Bar/Pie Chart**: Displays the average bias score for the forecast.
       - **Line Graph**: Shows the bias score per token, allowing users to identify trends and patterns.

+   - **Example**:
+      - Below is a video demonstrating the chart visualization feature, along with different visual components.

 ---